mmbman/Katagiri/1980-05-08-Blue-Cliff-Record-Case-4-Talk-1.md

 And Kuei Shan said, “Maybe in the future he could build a grass hut on the summit of the mountain, and slander Buddhas and patriarchs.”

-That means, in a sense, Kuei Shan really respected his practice; but on the other hand, he didn’t accept his practice.
-Because still there are ‘dregs’ in the bottom of the bottle, which is called [enlightenment](glossary#enlightenment).
+That means, *in a sense*, Kuei Shan really respected his practice; but on the other hand, he didn’t accept his practice, because still there are “dregs” in the bottom of the bottle which is called enlightenment.
 When you hang on to something even slightly, there are dregs.
-It makes your attitude very rude and ‘holy’, and sometimes very rough.
+It makes your attitude very rude and holy, and sometimes very rough.

+#### 28:27

-Finally, Setchō added to the comment in the last part of this case: “He adds frost to snow.”
-Whatever you say, finally, there is nothing to say; because Te Shan’s practice is pretty good, but still there is a haughty air.
-A haughty air for him is not something ‘wrong’ or bad, but he has to check himself constantly.
+Finally, Setchō added to the comment in the last part of this case:

+>> “He adds frost to snow.”

+Whatever you say, finally, there is nothing to say.
+Because Te Shan’s practice is pretty good, but still there is a haughty air.
+A haughty air for him is not something “wrong” or bad, but he has to check himself constantly.
-#### 29:15

 What is Buddha’s way?
-Buddha’s way is not something you can see by sort of additional ‘marks’ which Buddha has, which are called [enlightenment](glossary#enlightenment), or your wonderful face, or your attitude; Buddha can’t be seen by these salutary marks.
+Buddha’s way is not something you can see by sort of additional ‘marks’ which Buddha has, which are called enlightenment, or your wonderful face, or your attitude; Buddha can’t be seen by these salutary marks.
 Buddha is day after day, you have to be *alive*.
 Anyway, alive. *[He laughs.]* Be alive.
 I don’t know how.
 Be alive, aiming at the destination: that is a Buddha.
 For human beings, the destination is Buddha.

 We don’t know what is a Buddha.
 Well, we know; we can explain, and Buddha is very clear from Buddhism.
 But, finally it’s not clear; there is nothing to touch.
 It’s alive.
 Anyway, regardless of whether you are conscious of it or not, we have to move toward that, and our daily living must be alive.
 This ‘be alive’ means that from moment to moment, wherever you are, beyond criticism, your life must be alive.